 Saturn is a planet of responsibility and restrictions.
 It governs our boundaries and fears, and it’s thought to teach us about these parts of ourselves via adversity.

-Meaning that when our Saturn Return takes place, it promises to clear away any illusions that we’ve been living under.
+This means that when our Saturn Return takes place, it promises to clear away any illusions that we’ve been living under.
 Namely, any areas of our life which are out of alignment, but that we’re still comfortably uncomfortable in.
-I always say that rock bottom is a good place to be, because actually the worst thing we can be is comfortably uncomfortable.
+I always say that rock bottom is a good place to be because actually, the worst thing we can be is comfortably uncomfortable.

 When something is just “OK” but not great, we could sit with it forever and waste years of our life.
 It’s better for something to be so uncomfortable that we feel like we need something better, instead of losing a lifetime to missed opportunities.